 The awards are for travel costs only, economy class travel, up to a value of £1,000 and are not available to support the travel costs of a spouse or partner.
-The overseas visit from the successful applicants' home country/place of work will normally be for a period of between 3 to 12 months, although visits of up to 24 months may be considered.
+The overseas visit from the successful applicant's home country/place of work will normally be for a period of between 3 to 12 months, although visits of up to 24 months may be considered.
 All applications must be made prior to embarking on the visit.

-For consultants attending a short term visit within Europe please look at the Ethicon short term clinical visit award.
+For consultants attending a short-term visit within Europe please look at the Ethicon short-term clinical visit award.

-As a condition of the award, successful applicants are required to submit a report of their visit within 2 months of return.
+As a condition of the award, successful applicants are required to submit a report of their visit within two months of return.
 Applicants who do not submit a report may have the award withdrawn.

-Applicants must inform the College of any change in their circumstances which will prevent them completing their overseas visit and about any applications for funding from other sources.
+Applicants must inform the College of any change in their circumstances which will prevent them from completing their overseas visit and about any applications for funding from other sources.
 The College may, on the advice of the Ethicon Foundation Fund Advisory Committee, withdraw all, or a proportion, of the initial award.

 The award is made in two stages, a first payment of half the amount awarded is made in advance of the visit and payment of the balance of the award is made upon receipt of a satisfactory report from the applicant after the visit has been completed.

-Please email the following documents to Linda at firstname.lastname@example.org;
+Please email the following documents to Linda at email@example.com:

 - Completed application form